mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 So, the Zen Master asked, "What sound is that outside the gate?"
 The monk said, "sound of the raindrops."
 This is a very straightforward, honest monk.
 We do [this] always.
 Maybe I [would] say [it] in [the] same way: "Yes, rain.
 Sound of raindrops."

-And then the Zen Master points out – well, pay attention.
+And then the Zen Master points out: well, pay attention.
 That [previous answer] is okay, because without this experience you cannot understand real rain drops.
 So that's alright; but pay more careful attention to [the] sound of [the] raindrops again.
 That's why [the] Zen teacher says, "sentient beings are inverted."

 ##### 21:32